SAP/InfraBox-cli/README.md

 # InfraBox CLI
-With the InfraBox CLI you can run your InfraBox jobs on you local machine and configure your project.
+With the InfraBox CLI you can run your InfraBox jobs on your local machine and configure your project.

 ## Install
 To install infraboxcli you need to have these requirements already installed: